 Ans: The purpose of an ESCP is to regulate the power supply and monitor various parameters such as voltage, current, and temperature to control the operation of an ESP and provide real-time feedback on the performance of the ESP, allowing operators to optimize well production.

-3. How does an ESCP work?
+3. How does an Electronic Submersible Controller Panel work?

-6. Why is an ESCP important?
+6. Why is an Electronic Submersible Controller Panel important?

 7. Can an ESCP be remotely monitored and controlled?